It (1990)

 The Silence of the Lambs (1991)

 Would you believe that this groundbreaking, award-winning horror film was technically a sequel?
 It's true!
 There was a film called Manhunter which adapted the first book in the Hannibal Lecter series "Red Dragon" by Thomas Harris.
 The Silence of the Lambs was the one movie that got serial killers back on the horror radar.
-Anthony Hopkins cannot be matched as the Hannibal the Cannibal.
+Anthony Hopkins cannot be matched as Hannibal the Cannibal.
 Other actors such as Mads Mikkelsen tried to live up to the role, they were so close to doing that but couldn't quite make it.
-What makes Hannibal such a unique character in this film is that he get under everyone's skin both behind and beyond bars.
+What makes Hannibal such a unique character in this film is that he gets under everyone's skin both behind and beyond prison bars.
 I would recommend reading the first two Thomas Harris books first, just for the sake of nostalgia.
 Also, check out the second adaptation of "Red Dragon" that also stars Anthony Hopkins as well as Ralph Fiennes and Edward Norton.

 Bram Stoker's Dracula (1992)